jonjau/jonjauhari.com/content/blog/justice-as-maximising-welfare/index.md

 **How can we know what is the right thing to do?**

-That so happens to be the subtitle of [Justice by Michael Sandel](https://en.wikipedia.org/wiki/Justice:_What%27s_the_Right_Thing_to_Do%3F).
+That so happens to be the subtitle of *Justice*.

 I started reading it, as it is often recommended as an introduction to moral and political philosophy.
 The book is based on [a course at Harvard University](https://pll.harvard.edu/course/justice).

-## The greatest good for the greatest number
+## Do the greatest good for the greatest number

-Jeremy Bentham's [classical utilitarianism](https://en.wikipedia.org/wiki/Jeremy_Bentham#Utilitarianism) says that we should do whatever leads to *the greatest happiness of the greatest number*.
+Jeremy Bentham's [classical utilitarianism](https://en.wikipedia.org/wiki/Jeremy_Bentham#Utilitarianism) says that we should act in a way that leads to *the greatest happiness of the greatest number*.

 Sandel's opening example in Justice is [the stranding of the Mignonette, in 1884](https://en.wikipedia.org/wiki/R_v_Dudley_and_Stephens).
 In the desperation after an accident at sea, a sickly 17-year-old cabin boy is killed and cannibalised for the survival of 3 others.